JTejaswini89/Django-Projects/README.md

  <b>2.Temperature Unit Converter</b>
 <i>
-This is a simple web application built using Django that allows users to convert temperature values between Celsius, Fahrenheit, and Kelvin. <br>
+This is a simple web application built using Django that allows users to convert temperature values between Celsius, Fahrenheit, and Kelvin.
 The UI includes smooth hover effects, input validation, and a clean design using basic HTML/CSS.
 **Features**

 - Convert between: